-- Resource Target-The target for a resource depends on the resource's type. - For queues and topics, the target is a single, migratable JMS server, a JMS server on the administration server, or a distributed destination. - For information about migratable JMS servers and distributed destinations, see "Configuring JMS Migratable Targets" and "Configuring WebLogic JMS Clustering" in Managing WebLogic JMS in Programming WebLogic JMS. - For all other resources (including deployments, JMS and JDBC services) the target is either the administration server or a cluster. - Resource-The name of the resource as shown in the WebLogic Server Administration Console and the individual package or service (in a resource group).
+- Resource Target-The target for a resource depends on the resource's type. - For queues and topics, the target is a single, migratable JMS server, a JMS server on the administration server, or a distributed destination. - For information about migratable JMS servers and distributed destinations, see Programming WebLogic JMS. - For all other resources (including deployments, JMS and JDBC services) the target is either the administration server or a cluster. - Resource-The name of the resource as shown in the WebLogic Server Administration Console and the individual package or service (in a resource group).